Updated 5th October 2020.

 As a country bordering China, the location of the start of the pandemic, some say that the Vietnamese success relied upon them taking it seriously from the very beginning.
 In early March, before many countries even realised what was happening, Vietnam stopped all international flights and put a hold on issuing visas.

-Unfortunately, just last week, Vietnam detected its first Coronavirus case since April and evacuated 80,000 people (mostly domestic tourists) from the coastal city of Danang where the cases were discovered.
+Unfortunately, just recently, Vietnam detected its first Coronavirus case since April and evacuated 80,000 people (mostly domestic tourists) from the coastal city of Danang where the cases were discovered.
 As international travel had been mostly impossible, Danang had been promoted as a domestic tourism destination over recent months.

 As of today, Vietnam is not allowing entry or issuing visas to foreign nationals from March 22nd until further notice.
 Previous plans of travel bubbles with neighbouring nations has been halted due to the recent rise in cases across Asia.
 See the Vietnam evisa website for more info.